Lucky Day (Doctor Who): Broadcast

 "Lucky Day" was simultaneously released on BBC iPlayer at 8 a.m.
 British Summer Time (BST) in the United Kingdom and on Disney+ in the United States at 12 a.m.
 Pacific Daylight Time on 3 May 2025.
 A BBC One broadcast of the episode followed at 7:10 p.m.
 BST.
 Disney also handled international distribution of the episode.

 Ratings

 In the United Kingdom, the episode recorded overnight broadcast ratings of 1.5 million, a decline on the previous episodes and setting a new record low after "Lux"'s 1.58 million.
-"Lucky Day" had been seen by a total of 2.80 million after seven days, once catch-up viewing on iPlayer was included.
+The episode received a total of 2.83 million consolidated viewers across 7 days, and a total of 3.29 million consolidated viewers across 28 days.

 Critical reception

 Robert Anderson, writing for IGN, praised the episode's writing, the performance of Gibson and the usage of Conrad as an antagonist, though stated that the episode at times could feel "hollow" and that Ruby's character arc was not as well executed as it could have been.
 Daniel Cooper, writing for Engadget, similarly highlighted the twist about Conrad's identity, McTighe's writing and the episode's social commentary, but felt Conrad's backstory utilising "the trope that survivors of abuse perpetuate that cycle of abuse" was overused.
 Adi Tantimedh, writing for Bleeding Cool, praised the episode, highlighting the twist involving Conrad and the episode's social commentary.

 Stefan Mohammed, writing for Den of Geek, found several of the episode's plot points underdeveloped, believing that Ruby's decision to leave UNIT was not justified by her relationship with family and Kate, and that Conrad embodying all aspects of the social issues being discussed made him feel overcomplicated with unclear motivations.
 Despite this, he found Gibson's performance compelling and highlighted the episode's usage of Kate.
 Vicky Jessop, writing for the London Standard, penned a positive review for the episode but felt Conrad's execution as an antagonist was weak and that the consequences of his actions were not explored well enough.
 Isobel Lewis from The A.V.
 Club opined that the episode had consistency issues not present in the rest of the series; she also found the plot as being too similar to "73 Yards", to which she negatively compared "Lucky Day".